These Dozen Apps Can Entertain Your Toddler

 There are thousands of great child-friendly apps available for iOS and Android, but finding software that's appropriate for toddlers can be a challenge.
 Children ages 1 to 3 can't read and are still developing their language skills, while many have limited hand-eye coordination.
 However, with the right apps, youngsters can improve their vocabulary, learn about the world around them, or at least stay calm while their parents are trying to eat at a restaurant.
 (Note: The American Academy of Pediatrics recommends that parents severely limit their toddlers' screen time, which includes TV, tablets, smartphones and computers.)

-Here are 10 apps simple enough for 18-month-olds to use, but entertaining enough to keep them occupied.
+Here are 12 apps simple enough for 18-month-olds and above to use, but entertaining enough to keep them occupied.

 Can you cheer up a sad sheep or put a smile on a giraffe's face?
 Avokiddo Emotions (Android, iOS) is cute app that introduces kids to four cartoon animals (a sheep, giraffe, moose and zebra), that they can interact with using a variety of props like food, clothes, toys and more.
 Each animal responds to the props in different ways, smiling, frowning, laughing or crying, all rendered with lively animations.
 Parents can use it to help teach kids about emotions and body language, or just let them have fun with free play.